-In summer 1973, UTSA admitted 671 graduate students and began classes taught by 52 faculty members in leased facilities at the Koger Center.
+UTSA's earliest students attended college at the Koger Center, an office park.
 Master's degrees were offered in business administration, education, bicultural-bilingual studies, English as a second language, environmental management, Spanish, biology, mathematics and systems design.
-In 1974, UTSA's enrollment reached 1,171, and 82 students received master's degrees in the first Commencement in August.
+Thirty-eight degree programs were approved for the school.

 The Texas Legislature establishes a University of Texas campus in San Antonio.
 Gov. Preston Smith signs the act into law on the back of Rep. Frank Lombardino, a sponsor of the bill.